gregmcgregor/python-promises/README.md

 # python-promises
 Promises for Python

 This project was made to merge Multic-core processing and threading in python via a node Javascript style promises package.
+Having simple power over GIL and multi-core with the beauty of Promises is nice

 ## Examples